Dimers in piecewise Temperleyan domains: Single dimer model and the Gaussian Free Field

 \section{Single dimer model and the Gaussian Free Field}

-In~\cite{KGff} Kenyon proved that a scaling limit of the height function in the dimer model on Temperley domains is the Gaussian Free Field.
-Our goal in this section is to prove Corollary~\ref{main-cor2}, i.e. to show that the same scaling limit appears for approximations by a more general class of discrete domains which we call \emph{black-piecewise Temperley} domains.
-Also, in section~\ref{B} we will show that the same holds for \emph{isoradial black-piecewise Temperley} graphs.
+In~\cite{KGff} Kenyon proved that the scaling limit of the height function in the dimer model on Temperleyan domains is the Gaussian Free Field.
+Our goal in this section is to prove Corollary~\ref{main-cor2}, i.e. to show that the same scaling limit appears for approximations by a more general class of discrete domains which we call \emph{black-piecewise Temperleyan} domains.
+Also, in Appendix we will show that the same holds for \emph{isoradial black-piecewise Temperleyan} graphs.